 Dornsife Celebrates National Public Health Week

-Each year, National Public Health Week (NPHW), created by the American Public Health Association (APHA), celebrates public health’s successes and highlights new approaches to solving our most pressing challenges from organizations across the country.
+Each year, National Public Health Week (NPHW), created by the American Public Health Association (APHA), celebrates public health’s successes, highlights new approaches to solving our most pressing challenges, and involves organizations across the country.

 The Dornsife community came together to celebrate NPHW from Monday, April 5 - Friday, April 9, 2021.